s13rw81/equestrian-club-management-system/api_specs/horses_buy_sell_rent_api.md

 - Use transactions for the database operations. **(Ignore this requirement until transaction management system is implemented.)**
 - As of now, only `USER` will use this route.
-So, don't worry about 'CLUB' too much.
+So, don't worry about `CLUB` too much.

 #### Exception Handling: